 Mind Games – John Lennon

 John Lennon’s 1973 hit ‘Mind Games’ started out with different, more sanitised lyrics.
 In 1973, Lennon revisited the song, incorporating psychological references and moving sharply away from the hippie-ish tones of the earlier years.
 The original words: “I want you to make love, not war.
 I know you’ve heard it before” were replaced with the more complex “We’re playin’ those mind games together.
 Pushin’ the barriers, plantin’ seeds”.

 ‘Seventeen’ AKA ‘I Saw Her Standing There’ – The Beatles

 The original title of ‘I Saw Her Standing There’ was ‘Seventeen’.
-When Paul McCartney and John Lennon wrote lyrics, one of them usually had a germ of an idea upon which the other expanded.
+When Paul and John wrote lyrics, one of them usually had a germ of an idea upon which the other expanded.
 ‘I Saw Her Standing There’ was originally Paul’s song but John helped fill-in the gaps.
 One of McCartney’s initial lyrics was “She was just 17, she’d never been a beauty queen” which John laughed at and described “useless”.
 Lennon proceed to change it to “she was just 17, you know what I mean” instead.
-The song was the opening track on their debut album “Please Please Me” that was released in 1963 and the rest is history.
+The song was the opening track on their debut album “Please Please Me”, released in 1963.
+The rest is history.

 ‘I am so bored with you’ AKA ‘I am so bored with the USA’ – The Clash